Curb, Gutter & Sidewalks

 Repair Responsibility

-A "temporary repair" is usually a ramp of asphalt placed on the defective curb, gutter, or sidewalk to eliminate a sidewalk displacement, gutter depression, and so on.
-A temporary repair using asphalt is not considered a permanent repair.
-All sidewalks within the County right-of-way, regardless of who is responsible for the repair, are eligible for temporary repairs.
-SACDOT maintenance staff may also perform other maintenance activities, if possible, such as grinding the sidewalk, grooving the gutter, and so on. to temporarily repair (or in some cases permanently repair) damaged curb, gutter, or sidewalk.
+An "asphalt repair" is asphalt placed on gutter and/or sidewalk to eliminate a vertical or horizontal displacement, like lifted gutter or sidewalk or a low spot in the gutter.
+An asphalt repair is made until a concrete repair can be made by the County or the fronting property owner (see above).
+All gutters and sidewalks within the County Right-of-Way, regardless of who is responsible for the concrete repair, are eligible for asphalt repairs.
+Department of Transportation maintenance staff may also perform other maintenance activities, if possible, such as grinding the sidewalk, grooving the gutter, and so on to address damaged gutter or sidewalk.

 New Sidewalk Requests